dgillead/news-site-react/README.md

-# Overview
+# Overview Test

 In this challenge, we will focus on creating three components that we will later use as we create a news site similar to reddit.com.

 Each of the three `components` listed below has been stubbed out - your mission is to create the content that the `component` should `render`, and handle the `props` that are being passed in appropriately.

 While these `components` can be viewed in your browser by running `npm run start`, there are unit tests already created that test the `component` behaviors specified below.